yarisvt/tyk-docs/tyk-docs/content/customise-tyk/plugins/golang-plugins/golang-plugins.md

 weight: 0
 ---

-# Golang Plugins

 ## Quick start
-This quick start guide will help you to understand the idea behind Golang plugins in less than 5-10 minutes.\
+This quick start guide will help you to understand the idea behind Golang plugins in less than 5-10 minutes.

 You will look at:

-- some simple example to see how to customize/extend Tyk with Golang plugins
+* some simple example to see how to customize/extend Tyk with Golang plugins
-- look at some code get some ideas where to go next
+* look at some code get some ideas where to go next
-- process how to build Golang plugin and get it loaded by Tyk
+* process how to build Golang plugin and get it loaded by Tyk

-Golang plugins is a very flexible and powerful way to extend functionality of Tyk.
-It is based on utilizing native Golang plugins API (please see https://golang.org/pkg/plugin).
+Golang plugins are a very flexible and powerful way to extend the functionality of Tyk.
+It is based on utilising the native Golang plugins API (see https://golang.org/pkg/plugin for more details).

-Every HTTP request (to your API, protected and managed by Tyk) gets passed through chain of built-in middle-wares inside Tyk.
-These middle-wares perform tasks like authentication, rate limiting, white or black listing and many others - it depends on the particular API specification.
-In other words the chain of middle-wares is specific to API and gets created at API re-load time.
-The Golang plugins feature allows developers to create custom middle-wares in Golang and then they can be added to chain of middle-wares.
-So when Tyk does API re-load it also loads custom middle-wares and "injects" them into chain to be called at different stages of HTTP request's life cycle.
+Every HTTP request (to your API, protected and managed by Tyk) gets passed through a chain of built-in middleware inside Tyk.
+The middleware perform tasks like authentication, rate limiting, white or black listing and many others - it depends on the particular API specification.
+In other words the chain of middleware is specific to an API and gets created at API re-load time.
+The Golang plugins feature allows developers to create custom middleware in Golang and then they can be added to chain of middleware.
+So when Tyk performs an API re-load it also loads custom middleware and "injects" them into a chain to be called at different stages of the HTTP request life cycle.

 ### Golang Plugin example

-Let's create a plugin with a very basic functionality:
+Let's create a plugin with very basic functionality:

-- we need to add custom header `"Foo: Bar"` to request
+* we need to add custom header `"Foo: Bar"` to request
-- this needs to happen right before request gets passed to some upstream behind Tyk API gateway
+* this needs to happen right before request gets passed to some upstream behind Tyk API gateway

-The plugin code would look like this:
+The plugin code will look like this:
 ```go
 package main